Benny-/apng2webp/README.md

 The default loop is `0`(infinity) and bgcolor is `255,255,255,255`.

-You can also specify a temp dir to save the webp frame extracted and optimized from original apng.
+You can also specify a temp dir to save the webp fram and optimized original apng.

 ```bash
 apng2webp './input.png' './output.webp'